flathub/io.github.ungoogled_software.ungoogled_chromium/README.md

 instead.

 Also keep in mind that after making a change, make sure to do a `flatpak kill io.github.ungoogled_software.ungoogled_chromium` to ensure that Ungoogled Chromium was actually restarted.
-This is because by default, Chromium runs in the background after being started for the first time (closing the window doesn't actually exit Chromium, just keeps it in a sort of "standby" mode).